Choosing the Right Mentor

 I’m a big believer in creating a network or a council of supporters who each have a unique purpose in my life—but who all share a common goal—to help me learn, develop, and grow.
 A mentor has an important regular seat on that council and a particularly important role when it comes to career turning points and critical decisions.

 A mentor’s role is not only pivotal during career milestones; they also have an impact on day-to-day satisfaction.
-Research conducted earlier this year by CNBC and Survey Monkey revealed some profound differences between employees who had mentors and those who did not.
+Research conducted by CNBC and Survey Monkey revealed some profound differences between employees who had mentors and those who did not.
 Of the 8,000 individuals surveyed in the Workplace Happiness Survey, 9 in 10 workers, 91%, who have a mentor are satisfied with their job, including more than half (57%) who are “very satisfied.”
 For those without a mentor, those numbers drop considerably.
-What’s more, GP Strategies’ research, Tomorrow’s Leaders Today, identified mentoring as the most helpful leadership intervention available according to our survey respondents.
+What’s more, GP Strategies’ research identified mentoring as the most helpful leadership intervention available according to our survey respondents.

 Reimagining the mentor-mentee relationship can create new possibilities for filling that pivotal function.
 Expanding the definition of the mentorship encourages individuals not to confine themselves to only executives, but to seek the type of influence a mentor can have from colleagues with commensurate or just slightly more experience.

 Further expansion of the more traditional mentoring relationship includes the concept of reverse mentoring—relationships in which more seasoned workers equally benefit from learning about new technology or emerging ideas from their junior colleagues who may be better informed.
 Regardless of how you uniquely define your mentoring relationship, the key point is to find one, cultivate one, and let the connections you build help you to evolve and flourish.